M40 minibus crash: Circumstances

 Fry and ten of the children died at the scene.
 Two other children died later in hospital from their injuries and two who survived the crash recovered from relatively minor injuries.
 The two occupants of the lorry also suffered minor injuries.
 Three men who were in the maintenance lorry were unhurt and pulled seven of the minibus occupants clear of the wreckage.
-All of the children involved were aged between 12 and 13 and were pupils at Hagley RC High School in Hagley, near Birmingham.

-A second minibus carrying another group of pupils from Hagley RC High School who had also attended the London concert passed the crash scene and made it home safely to Worcestershire.
-Its driver Bernard Tedd, another teacher at the school, later told how he had a "feeling of dread" that the crashed vehicle on the hard shoulder was the other minibus, but had decided to continue driving as the emergency services were already there and he did not want to worry the pupils travelling in his minibus.
-A Warwickshire Fire Brigade public relations officer said Tedd had "saved those children from witnessing the worst accident any of us has ever seen."
+A second minibus carrying another group of pupils from the school who had also attended the London concert passed the crash scene.
+Its driver, another teacher at the school, told how he had a "feeling of dread" that the crashed vehicle on the hard shoulder was the other minibus, but had decided to continue driving as the emergency services were already there and he did not want to worry the pupils travelling in his minibus.
+A Warwickshire Fire Brigade public relations officer said that the driver of the second minibus had "saved those children from witnessing the worst accident any of us has ever seen."